Birth Injury Lawyers

 • What is the difference between a birth injury and a birth defect?

-A birth injury is harm that occurs to a newborn during labor, delivery, or immediately after birth — and could have been prevented with proper medical care.
+A birth injury occurs during labor, delivery, or shortly after birth and may be preventable with proper medical care.

 • How long do I have to file a birth injury lawsuit in Philadelphia or Pennsylvania?